jnigri/essays/content/How to work remotely?.md

 Work as the very first thing of the day.

+Meet with your colleagues in-person.
+Try every 2 months.
+At least twice a year.

 Limit your dopamine until you finish work:
 Eat as little carbs as possible.
 No social media.